-3.1 When a child dies or is seriously harmed\ in circumstances where abuse or neglect are known or suspected (i.e. is a serious child safeguarding case), Local Safeguarding Children Partnerships/Boards are required to consider if a Child Safeguarding Practice Review (CSPR) is indicated.

-\Serious harm includes (but is not limited to) serious or long-term impairment of a child's mental health or intellectual, emotional social or behavioural development, as well as impairment of physical health.
+3.1 When a child dies or is seriously harmed\ in circumstances where abuse or neglect are known or suspected (i.e. is a serious child safeguarding case), Local Safeguarding Children Partnerships/Boards are required to consider if a Child Safeguarding Practice Review (CSPR) is indicated. \Serious harm includes (but is not limited to) serious and/or long-term impairment of a child's mental health or intellectual, emotional social or behavioural development, as well as impairment of physical health.

-- 3.2 This includes situations where a child has been killed by a parent, carer or close relative with a mental illness, known to misuse substances or to perpetrate domestic abuse.
-Working Together 2018 states that "Safeguarding Partners should also have regard to the following circumstances where the case may raise issues relating to safeguarding or promoting the welfare of children in institutional settings, which includes children's homes (including secure children's homes) and other settings with residential provision for children; custodial settings where a child is held, including police custody, young offenders' institutions and secure training centres; and all settings where detention of a child takes place, including under the Mental Health Act 1983 or the Mental Capacity Act 2005". - 3.3 If at any stage in the review of a child's death information arises that suggests that the above circumstances apply then the CDR Team should be alerted who will then liaise with the relevant CDR Partners regarding referring the case for consideration of a CSPR to be undertaken.
+3.2 If at any stage in the review of a child's death information arises that suggests that the above circumstances apply then the Child Death Review Partners should be alerted who will then liaise with the relevant Local Authority Safeguarding Children Partnership/Board regarding referring the case for consideration of a CSPR to be undertaken.
 Child Death Overview Panels have a specific responsibility to consider whether each death falls into a category whereby a CSPR would be a requirement and, if they identify a case to refer, to consider why this has not been done previously.